 The scope of the authentication service defines the set of information used to generate an authentication tag carried with the security block.
-This information MUST include the plain text of the block-type-specific data field of the security target.
-This information MAY include other information (additional authenticated data), as follows.
+This information includes the data included in the confidentiality service and MAY include other information (additional authenticated data), as follows.